Francesco Trevisani: Training and works in Venice and Rome, before 1700

 Born in Capodistria, Istria (modern Koper now in Slovenia, then part of the Republic of Venice), he was the son of Antonio Trevisani, an architect, by whom he was instructed in the first rudiments of design.
-He then studied in Venice under Antonio Zanchi.
-He moved to Rome, where he remained until his death, in 1746.
+He then studied in Venice under Antonio Zanchi and later with Joseph Heintz the Younger, who specialized in genre painting.
+No paintings survive from this early Venetian period, and c.
+1678 Trevisani moved to Rome, where he remained until his death, in 1746.
 His brother, Angelo Trevisani remained a prominent painter in Venice.